musakurel/musakurel/README.md

 <h1 align="center">Hi 👋, I'm Musa Kurel</h1>
 <h3 align="center">I enjoy building websites as a freelancer with the latest modern technologies.
-I'm a Fullstack developer with primary focus on Node + React + Next.js + TypeScript</h3>
+I'm a trying to be Fullstack developer with primary focus on Node + React + Next.js + TypeScript</h3>